vanniktech/gradle-maven-publish-plugin/docs/central.md

 ### Deployment validation

-When automatic releases are enabled, the plugin automatically monitors the deployment status until it reaches a terminal state (`PUBLISHED` or `FAILED`).
+When automatic releases are enabled, the plugin automatically monitors the deployment status until it reaches a terminal state (`VALIDATED` or `FAILED`).

 The validation process:

 - Polls the deployment status every 5 seconds (configurable via `SONATYPE_POLL_INTERVAL_SECONDS` property)
-- Only stops when reaching a terminal state (`PUBLISHED` or `FAILED`)
+- Only stops when reaching a terminal state (`VALIDATED` or `FAILED`)
 - Times out after 60 minutes by default (configurable via `SONATYPE_CLOSE_TIMEOUT_SECONDS` property)
 - Fails the build if the deployment enters the `FAILED` state, displaying validation errors

 #### Changing automatic validation

 Deployment validation for automatic releases is enabled by default and waits for publishing to finish.
-If you prefer to only wait for the validations to succeed, you can change the validation to `VALIDATE`:
+If you prefer to only wait for the validations to succeed, you can change the validation to `PUBLISHED`:

 === "build.gradle"

     ```groovy
     mavenPublishing {
-      publishToMavenCentral(true, DeploymentValidation.VALIDATE) // automaticRelease = true, validateDeployment = VALIDATE
+      publishToMavenCentral(true, DeploymentValidation.PUBLISHED) // automaticRelease = true, validateDeployment = PUBLISHED

       // rest of publishing config
     }